Small Loans Australia Weekly News Wrap: The Essentials

 Read Full Transcript:

-Hello and welcome to Small Loans Australia Weekly News Wrap: The Essentials.
-Im Paige Estritori, and its Saturday, 27 September 2025.
+Hello and welcome to Small Loans Australia Weekly News Wrap: The Essentials, Im Paige Estritori, its Saturday 11 October 2025.

 Follow us!